-Nelly Korda is dominating on the LPGA Tour – will her streak ever come to an end?
+The domination of Nelly Korda on the LPGA Tour has come to an end!

-Nelly Korda is the most in-form player on the planet and she shows no sign of slowing down as she’s on the hunt to break the record for the most consecutive victories on the LPGA Tour
+Nelly Korda is the most in-form player on the planet but back-to-back 73s on the weekend at the Cognizant Founders Cup ended her hopes of breaking the record for the most consecutive victories on the LPGA Tour

 Following victory at the 2024 Chevron Championship, Nelly Korda joined illustrious company as only the third golfer in the history of the LPGA Tour to win five consecutive tournaments.
 The only two LPGA stars to have achieved this before Korda are Annika Sorenstam in 2004-2005 and Nancy Lopez in 1978.